jiujitsucarrot/regex-tutorial/gist-template.md

-# The Basics to Regex (Regular Expression Tutorial)
+# The Basics to Regex (Regular Expressions: Matching a URL)

 Regex, or Regular Expressions, might sound like a complex and cryptic code language, but it's actually a powerful tool that helps you find and manipulate text patterns in a wide range of applications.
 Think of regex as a secret decoder for text, allowing you to search for specific words, phrases, or even patterns of characters within a sea of text.
 Whether you're a beginner or an experienced programmer, understanding regex can be incredibly useful.
 In this tutorial, we'll take a step-by-step journey into the world of regex, breaking down its core components and demystifying its seemingly mysterious symbols.
 By the end, you'll have the skills to wield regex with confidence and unlock a whole new level of text-processing.

 ## Summary

-In this tutorial we will take a look at some components of Regex, or Regular Expressions.
+In this tutorial we will take a further look at some components of Regex, or Regular Expressions.
 Regex helps you find specific words or patterns in text.
-In this tutorial we will cover anchors, quantifiers, grouping constructs, bracket expressions, character classes, the OR operator, flags, and last but not least character escapes.
+In this tutorial we will cover a regex tutorial when matching a URL, anchors, quantifiers, grouping constructs, bracket expressions, character classes, the OR operator, flags, and last but not least character escapes.
 This may seem a bit overwhelming, take a deep breath.
 We are only getting started on our coding journey.
 It'll all make sense soon.
 Thank you for stopping by, let's get started!

 ## Table of Contents